 3. Acknowledgement Of Service

-Once the Decree Absolute has been granted, you are finally divorced and are free to marry.
+You are finally divorced and are free to marry.

 Or call us: +44 (0)20 7430 8470